sarahcgallLtd/scgElectionsAU/README.md

 events or data revisions by the Electoral Commission after this date may not be reflected in the current version of `scgElectionsAU`.

 ## Future Additions and Updates
-Planned future additions include by-election and referendum results and enhanced datasets like `results_by_booths`.
 Upcoming functional updates will focus on visualising election results specific to Australia and making boundary adjustments for better comparative analysis.